 Requirements for registering a company limited by guarantee (NGO / Not-for-profit)

-- Address of company (digital address, building name, street name, House Number)
+- Address of company (digital address, building name, street name, house number, location or area)

-- Residential address of Executive council members, Subscribers, Secretary.
+- Detailed particulars of Executive Council Members, Subscribers, Secretary.

 - Name and address of Auditors

 NB: The auditor or auditing firm must be credible.

 - Address of registered office, principal place of business